Activism with verifiable electronic evidence.

 - Audit Trail Generation: A detailed audit document is created, including the signer’s IP address, device User Agent, precise timestamp, and document hash.

-Unlike traditional signature collection platforms, Causfy does not trade your data.
+Unlike traditional signature collection platforms, Causfy does not commercialize your information.

 Comparison: Causfy vs. Traditional Platforms